nadethoughts/Aetheria/World/Characters/Scritch.md

 Rowan gave Scritch a healing draught.
 Scritch then joined the party, supplied intelligence about the column, and fought beside them during a seven-kobold ambush.

+In Session 09, Scritch fought a Black Fang plateau patrol alongside the land party and used the confusion around Alder's shadows to land critical sling attacks.
+One Black Fang scout escaped the battle, so Scritch has not yet reached [[Icehold]] or testified before [[An Yue]].

 ## Character Build

 - **Current Build**: Level 3 Kobold Cheat (Tools of the Scoundrel)